YU-Zhejian/art_modern/docs/Install.md

 For Apple Mac OS X, FreeBSD, and Alpine Linux users: Please install [GNU CoreUtils](https://www.gnu.org/software/coreutils/), [GNU Bash](https://www.gnu.org/software/bash/) and [GNU Make](https://www.gnu.org/software/make) as your original system tools shipped with the operating system/BusyBox may **NOT** work.

+The project may take advantage of [pkgconf](https://github.com/pkgconf/pkgconf) or [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) to locate the dependencies.

+The project may use [ccache](https://ccache.dev/) to speed up the compilation process.

 ## Dependencies

 Dependencies are those libraries or tools that should be installed on your system before building the project.
 If you're using a personal computer with root privilege, consider installing them using your system's package manager like [APT](https://wiki.debian.org/Apt), YUM/DNF, PacMan, etc. Otherwise, contact your system administrator for where to find them or build them from source.